 What is the position if 80% of pay is less than national minimum wage based on normal working hours?

 The guidance states that employees on Furlough Leave do not need to be paid national minimum wage with reference to their normal working hours as they are not working.
 However, if they undertake any online training then they must be paid the national minimum wage in respect of those training hours.

 How long will the scheme last?

 The scheme is backdated to 1 March 2020, open for at least three months and will be extended if necessary.
-HMRC are urgently working to set up the new system of reimbursement, and the Government expects the scheme to be up and running by the end of April 2020.

 Will employment rights continue to accrue during Furlough Leave?